 EC: PlantPAx Modern Distributed Control System

 Process Control Systems: The PlantPAx modern DCS features productive design environment to enhance automation productivity; integration of new enabling technologies to improve operations; and enhanced control capabilities to help meet operational goals.
-This is a Control Engineering 2017 Engineers’ Choice Awards Finalist.
+This is a Control Engineering 2017 Engineers’ Choice Awards Winner.

 The latest release of the PlantPAx modern DCS from Rockwell Automation helps industrial producers across multiple industries modernize their plants and reduce time-to-market.
 New system capabilities include a more productive design environment to enhance automation productivity; easier adoption of new enabling technologies to improve user experience; and enhanced control capabilities to help meet operational goals.